 a.
 Give Yourself A Break

 When we encounter hurdles in adjusting and taking, accept them as they are.
-An example of which is juggling or maintaining a boundary in one’s personal home-working environment and attending to the needs of others living within the same households, especially the elderly and children who are more susceptible to the virus.
+An example of this is juggling or maintaining a boundary in one’s personal home-working environment and attending to the needs of others living within the same households, especially the elderly and children, who are more susceptible to the virus.

 b.
 Be Kind And Practice Acceptance